percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

-After the initial TLS connection has been established each of the messages on the right-hand side of (#fig-message-flow) is a tunneling protocol message as defined in Section (#tunneling-protocol).
+After the initial TLS connection has been established each of the messages on the right-hand side of (#fig-message-flow) is a tunneling protocol message as defined in (#tunneling-protocol).

 SRTP protection profiles supported by the media distributor will be sent in a `SupportedProfiles` message when the TLS tunnel is initially